sabinemm/fruit-game/README.md

 * Create a playable game
 * Simple and straightforward use
+* The object of the game is to collect the most matching card pairs.
 * Play through varying difficulty levels
 * Ability to play the game on different sized screens

 ### Research

+To understand the game, I researched existing versions of the game.
+This gave me a clear idea what functionality and design my version of the game will have.

+Most versions had square or rectangular cards.
+Many versions of the game had extremely colorful clashing patterns that distract the player from memorizing the cards.
+This is my reasoning why I chose the particular design.

 ### Wireframes
 Starting with a desktop first approach I created a very basic wireframe.
 [Wireframe and notes](https://res.cloudinary.com/www-madine-se/image/upload/v1585001794/fruit_game/Untitled_Artwork_2_zccka0.jpg) from first mentor call.
 I did not find the need to create any more detailed mockups and wireframes because the design is so simple.